uriel1998/multiple_scripts/README.md

 A simple script using zenity and pkexec to allow for interactive mounting of ISO files with a GUI interface.

+## aptlist

+Because sometimes I want to see what packages are installed or available quickly.
+Use -i to have it auto-sub in [installed] to the fzf search string.
+Also uses dpkg search to list what the package installs.

 ## video-fzf-config and pulse-fzf-autoconf

 Scripts for moving and manipulating video and pulse streams easily.
 See https://ideatrash.net/2022/02/manipulating-audio-and-video-streams-for-streaming-on-linux.html